 Faculty must fill out a separate form to give their research assistants proxy power at Richter Library.
-This form is available from the Circulation Department of Richter Library.
+This form is available from the Circulation Department of Richter Library or at this link.

 Professors will be ultimately responsible for any materials checked out of the Law Library or Richter Library by a proxy on their behalf.

 In addition to using any of the resources listed here for their work with faculty, the reference department will be happy to train faculty assistants in the use of any resources provided by the library, including subscription databases (e.g. Westlaw or Lexis), course web products, and other library services.
 Please contact Robin Schard, at email@example.com or 305-284-6441, for more information.